-Press the """ button to lock all doors and rear gate (5-door).
+Press the """ button to lock all doors and the rear gate.
 An electronic chirp will sound once and the turn signal lights will flash once.

-If any of the doors (or the rear gate/trunk lid) is not fully closed, an electronic chirp will sound five times and the turn signal lights will flash five times to alert you that the doors (or the rear gate/trunk lid) are not properly closed.
+If any of the doors or the rear gate is not fully closed, an electronic chirp will sound five times and the turn signal lights will flash five times to alert you that the doors or the rear gate are not properly closed.
 When you close the door, it will automatically lock and then an electronic chirp will sound once and the turn signal lights will flash once.
 Unlocking the doors

 Press the "n" button to unlock the driver's door.
 An electronic chirp will sound twice and the turn signal lights will flash twice.
-To unlock all doors and the rear gate (5-door), briefly press the "n" button a second time within 5 seconds.
+To unlock all doors and the rear gate, briefly press the "n" button a second time within 5 seconds.